eclipse/vorto/generators/generator-boschiotsuite/Readme.md

 ### Overview

-This generator generates source code that sends telemetry data to the [Bosch IoT Hub](https://www.bosch-iot-suite.com/hub/) and [Bosch IoT Things Service](https://www.bosch-iot-suite.com/things/).
+This generator generates source code that sends Vorto compliant telemetry data in the Eclipse Ditto protocol to the [Bosch IoT Hub](https://www.bosch-iot-suite.com/hub/) and [Bosch IoT Things Service](https://www.bosch-iot-suite.com/things/).

 It generates code for the following platforms: